RichardFreedman/Encoding_Music/01_Tutorials/07_Pandas_Filter_Find_Group.md

 ```

-How we are ready to groupsy by genre, we can use the `list` function to aggregate the album names into a list for each genre.
+Now we are ready to `groupby` on genre, a and then we can use the `list` function to aggregate the album names into a list for each genre.

 ```python